andrest149/ProjectAndresT/README.md

 # ProjectAndresT
 This is a repository with a project proposed by Getting and Cleaning Data Course
+#Searching the main path where data are saved
 setwd("C:/Users/Tinoco/Google Drive/2.
 Research (Current)/(2015) Especialization in Data Science/3.
 Getting and Cleaning Data/Programming Project/UCI HAR Dataset")
 frs<-read.table("features.txt")
 AcLabel<-read.table("activity_labels.txt")